abhishek172003/Colorizing-black-and-white-images/README.md

 🛠️ Steps to Run This Project (for GitHub ReadMe):

-Clone the Repo:
+1.Clone the Repo:

-bash
-Copy
-Edit
 git clone <your-repo-link>
 cd image-colorizer

-Install Dependencies:
+2.Install Dependencies:

-bash
-Copy
-Edit
 pip install -r requirements.txt

-Add the Model Files (manually):
+3.Add the Model Files (manually):

 Place the following in a model/ folder:

-colorization_deploy_v2.prototxt

-pts_in_hull.npy

-colorization_release_v2.caffemodel
+a.colorization_deploy_v2.prototxt
+b.pts_in_hull.npy
+c.colorization_release_v2.caffemodel

-Run the Server:
+4.Run the Server:

-bash
-Copy
-Edit
 python app.py
 Open the Web App: Visit http://localhost:5000 in your browser.